Hyperemesis gravidarum is severe nausea and vomiting during pregnancy that lasts for more than a few days.

 In mild and moderate NVP women are still able to eat and drink.
 Around 7 in 10 pregnant women will experience NVP, but they usually feel better after the first trimester.

 When nausea and vomiting become severe, lasting for more than a few days, women will find it hard to eat or drink enough.
-This severe nausea and vomiting in pregnancy is called Hyperemesis Gravidarum (HG).
+This severe NVP is called hyperemesis gravidarum (HG).
 Around 1 in 100 pregnant women will experience HG, although this number may be higher.
 It may lead to dehydration (lack of fluid in the body) and cause weight loss and vitamin deficiencies.

-HG usually starts early in pregnancy, before women are 10 weeks pregnant.
-For most women, HG stops between 13 to 20 weeks, while a few women have HG for their entire pregnancy.
+HG usually starts early in pregnancy, before women are 16 weeks pregnant.
+For most women, HG stops between 13 to 20 weeks, while a few women have HG their entire pregnancy.

-HG can make women feel very sick and unwell and needs to be taken seriously by their health care provider, families and support people and employers.
+HG can make women feel very unwell and needs to be taken seriously by their health care provider, families and support people and employers.

 If you are suffering from NVP or think you may have HG, you should see your pregnancy care provider, such as your midwife, family doctor or obstetrician.
 If you are feeling very unwell you should go to the Emergency Department at your local hospital for advice and help.